Oak Island, Nova Scotia

 Places to Eat near Oak Island

-All along the South Shore near Oak Island, from Chester to Mahone Bay and especially in Lunenburg, you’ll find plenty of places to eat.
+All along the South Shore near Oak Island, from Chester to Mahone Bay and especially in Lunenburg, you’ll find plenty of wonderful places to eat.
 You can visit world-class seafood restaurants and fine dining establishments, or keep it simple by visiting a local pub or even a roadside fish and chips stand.
 A visit to one of the many Taste of Nova Scotia member restaurants will guarantee you a truly memorable dining experience in an establishment that is committed to showcasing the best culinary experiences our province has to offer

 Must-see Attractions near Oak Island